Moonman0010/nodejs-examples-initiative-challenge/readme.md

+# - Please use these scripts to run and evalute the code
+> npm run start or npm run nodemon
+> npm run test

 # Node.js Examples Initiative Challenge

 > **The Node.js Examples Initiative is looking for a qualified mentee to join the initiative.**